vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_images_image.md

 ## Argument Reference

-* `region` - (Optional) The region in which to obtain the V2 Glance client.
+* `region` - (Optional) The region in which to obtain the Image client.
-    A Glance client is needed to create an Image that can be used with a compute instance.
+    An Image client is needed to create an Image that can be used with a compute instance.
 If omitted, the `region` argument of the provider is used.